Local acyclicity in $p$-adic cohomology: Unipotence and base change for n -modules over relative Robba rings

 \section{Unipotence and base change for \texorpdfstring{$\nabla$}{n}-modules over relative Robba rings}

-We will begin the proof of Theorem \ref{theo: main dagger} with a study of the behaviour of $\mathbf{R}^0_\mathrm{loc}f_*M$ in the case when the generic fibre of $M$ is unipotent.
+We will begin the proof of Theorem \ref{theo: main dagger} with a study of the behaviour of $\mathbf{R}^0_\mathrm{loc}f_*M$ in the case when the generic fibre of $M$ has unipotent monodromy around all missing points.
 In this section we will not need the geometric setup of \S\ref{sec: bgs}, and will instead simply work with dagger algebras and $\nabla$-modules.
-We will let $A$ be a $K$-dagger algebra of MW-type, $L$ its completed fraction field, and $M$ an overconvergent $\nabla$-module over $\mathcal{R}_A^u$.
+Since we are only interested in $ \mathbf{R}^0_\mathrm{loc}f_*$, we will let $A$ be a $K$-dagger algebra of MW-type, $L$ its completed fraction field, and $M$ an overconvergent $\nabla$-module over $\mathcal{R}_A^u$.